danield95/OpenCV-FaceDetection/README.md

 Fast and accurate face detection from **images** and **webcam feed** with OpenCV using a pre-trained deep learning face detector model shipped with the library.

+The deep learning model used is the the **Single Shot Detector (SSD)** framework with ResNet as the base network.

 ### Content

 ```